 - Psychographic: Deeper, insights about your buyers like their hobbies, associations, and unique personal characteristics.

 Building brand awareness is a lot easier when you know your audience.
-You’ll have a deeper understanding of your buyers’ needs, and your sellers will always have updated details about the key contacts they’ll need to engage to close the deal.
+You’ll have a deeper understanding of your buyers’ needs, and your sellers will always have updated details about the key personas they’ll need to engage to close the deal.

 Deliver Relevant Messaging Through the Correct Channels